flutter/plugins/packages/in_app_purchase/README.md

 `flutter packages pub run build_runner build --delete-conflicting-outputs`.
 `flutter packages pub run build_runner watch --delete-conflicting-outputs` will watch the filesystem for changes.

+This plugin is in beta.
+Please use with caution and file any potential issues you see on our [issue tracker](https://github.com/flutter/flutter/issues/new/choose).

+If you would like to contribute to the plugin, please check out our [Contribution Guide](https://github.com/flutter/plugins/blob/master/CONTRIBUTING.md).